c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 945 'almost' the last British King of the Cumbrians King Dunmail (Domnall m.
 Eogain, rí Bretan) lost the battle, at what is called now Dunmail Raise, near Grasmere to the Anglo Saxon King Edmund ‘The Magnificent’ of Northumbria.

-Two sons of King Dunmail were deliberately blinded by Edmund and Cumbria was granted to another son Máel Coluim (Malcolm I), king of Strathclyde (Dunmail was a cousin of Constantín mac Áeda who had fought on the side of Dunmail's father Owen Caesarius) in return for his future alliance.
+Two sons of King Dunmail were deliberately blinded by Edmund and Cumbria was granted to another son Máel Coluim (Malcolm I), king of Strathclyde (Dunmail was a relative of Constantín mac Áeda who had fought on the side of Dunmail's father Owen Caesarius) in return for his future alliance.

 975 Veteran king Dunmail leaves Cumbria to embark on a spiritual journey to Rome.
 There he became a monk.
-He died that year, his son Malcom I reigns for a further 22 years as King of the Cumbrians.
+He died that year, his son Malcolm I reigns for a further 22 years as King of the Cumbrians.

 987 'King Malcolm' is referred to as an 'under-king', king of the Cumbrians in the Anglo-Saxon Chronicles.

 1000 "King Ethelred II (son of Edgar) entered Cumberland, the chief abode of the Danes, and destroyed it all, and the hostile fleet".
+[There is a reference to a Danish colony in Breiland?]

 1002 King Ethelred II ordered the massacre of all Danes in England to eliminate potential treachery.